 Some non-prescription and herbal medicines also have blood-thinning capacity.
 Some of these include:

 Because of this, it is important that you notify us of any other non-prescription/herbal medicines that you take and we will advise you on whether or not to continue these medications based on your specific medical situation.

 7. Do I need to take antibiotics prior to my Mohs surgery?

 While this is a controversial topic and constantly evolving, we typically prescribe preoperative antibiotics for patients that have been told to take antibiotics prior to dental work or other procedures.
 This is especially important for patients with a history of a joint replacement in the last 5 years, patients with artificial heart valves, and patients with a history of certain types of heart murmurs or history of rheumatic heart disease.
 It is typically not necessary for patients with pacemakers, implanted defibrillators, or implanted screws/plates to take antibiotics prior to Mohs surgery.
-It is very important to discuss with Dr. Lane and his staff any medical conditions you may have prior to surgery so we may tailor our treatment to your specific medical situation.
+It is very important to discuss with Dr. Lane, Dr. Olson, Dr. Jenkins and their staff any medical conditions you may have prior to surgery so we may tailor our treatment to your specific medical situation.